Lowest Mortgage Rate in Canada. Starting from 2.49%

 How much time should you allow for your renewal process?

-Ideally, you should give yourself at least a month for your renewal process to help ensure you won't hit any snags that could result in additional time needed to resolve them.
+Ideally, however, you should give yourself at least a month for your renewal process to help ensure you won't hit any snags that could result in additional time needed to resolve them.

 How far in advance can you renew your mortgage?

 You can typically start the mortgage renewal process up to 4 months (120 days) before your current term ends, allowing you ample time to explore options and potentially secure a better rate or mortgage.
+An early renewal typically means breaking your term, though you may be able to get a blended mortgage rate, depending on the lender and your situation.

 Is it better to renew your mortgage right away or wait?

-If you think rates may be going up, renewing on the earlier side can help you avoid the added interest costs.
+If you think rates may be going up, renewing on the earlier side can help you avoid added interest costs.
 On the flip side, if you think rates may decrease, waiting until 4-6 weeks before your renewal date may provide the opportunity to get a lower mortgage rate.

-Not having to watch rates is one of the most compelling reasons to contact a True North broker right away.
-We can source your best option and monitor the market to help give you peace of mind.
-Depending on the lender, we may be able to negotiate a better rate prior to the funding date.
+Not having to watch rates yourself is one of the most compelling reasons to contact a True North broker right away.

 Can a bank refuse to renew a mortgage in Canada?